Where Are The Chinese Fighters? (Why MMA Has Not Flourished In Chinese Society)

 Now what do the Chinese eat?
-Pretty much nothing but useless carbs.
+Pretty much a lot of carbs.
 Rice, buns, bread, noodles, mixed with greasy meats and veggies, and a lot of oily appetizers and snacks.
-They are neither protein heavy or vegetable heavy, and this makes them not very physically gifted.
+They are neither protein heavy or vegetable heavy.

-That is also why, if you make a general comparison, Asians who grow up overseas in western countries, are reasonably taller and larger than their brethren back home.
-They eat what western people eat, and that is a lot more protein, calcium (remember milk and cheese are not traditionally consumed by Asians), and vitamins.
+If you make a general comparison, Asians who grow up overseas in western countries, are reasonably taller and larger than their brethren back home.
+They eat what western people eat, and that is a lot more protein and calcium (remember milk and cheese are not traditionally consumed by Asians).

 Wow, you're really cute.
 But that won't hurt a fly.